hipagesgroup/hyperkops/README.md

 The extra components outlined here are required for deployment of hyperopt in Kubernetes because Hyperopt is designed around graceful failure of the worker units.
 In such a stable system if a worker fails through a Python exception it emits a shutdown failure message to MongoDB, and sets all of it current jobs to a failed state.
-In kubernetes, if a pod gets killed (which can happen when a pod gets deleted or rotated to a different underlying instance) Python won't emit this error signal, and jobs remain in MongoDB indefinitely in a JOB_RUNNING_STATE.
+In Kubernetes, if a pod gets killed (which can happen when a pod gets deleted or rotated to a different underlying instance) Python won't emit this error signal, and jobs remain in MongoDB indefinitely in a JOB_RUNNING_STATE.
 This monitor helps out hyperopt by identifying jobs which fit this category of killed jobs, and updates the relevant MongoDB record, allowing the optimisation to finish.